nREPL Middleware Setup

 It goes without saying that your project should depend on cider-nrepl.

-Prior to CIDER 0.18, CIDER and cider-nrepl were always released together and their versions had to match for things to work (e.g. CIDER 0.15 required cider-nrepl 0.15).
-But as the prominence of cider-nrepl grew and many other tools started using it, the two projects evolved separately and are no longer in tight lock-step.
+CIDER and cider-nrepl projects are co-developed, but are not released in a lock-step — they have differing versions.
 Usually, any recent version of cider-nrepl should be (mostly) compatible with a recent version of CIDER.
 You can check the required version of cider-nrepl for your version of CIDER by looking at cider-required-middleware-version.
+See also the compatibility matrix.